One Pan French Onion Orzo

-In February 2022, I created an Orzo Recipe Series on TikTok where I created 8 new orzo recipes during the month of February.
-It was definitely a fan favorite!
-In honor of the 1 year anniversary of this series, I am creating a February Orzo Series Part 2!
+Back in February 2022, I launched an Orzo Recipe Series on TikTok, sharing eight new orzo recipes throughout the month.
+It quickly became a fan favorite!
+To celebrate the one-year anniversary of that series, I’m bringing it back with February Orzo Series Part 2!

-This One Pan French Onion Orzo is the sixth recipe in my new series and I hope you love it!
+This One Pan French Onion Orzo is the sixth recipe in the new series, and I can’t wait for you to try it!

 One Pan French Onion Orzo Recipe Inspiration

-You may be familiar with my viral One Pot French Onion Pasta.
-It’s a one pot pasta dish with all of the flavors of French Onion Soup, but in pasta form!
-This One Pan French Onion Orzo is inspired by my viral pasta recipe.
+You might know me from my viral One Pot French Onion Pasta—a cozy, one-pot dish that transforms all the rich, caramelized flavors of You may be familiar with my viral One Pot French Onion Pasta.
+It's a one pot pasta dish with all of the flavors of French Onion Soup into a comforting pasta meal.
+This One Pan French Onion Orzo is a spin on that beloved recipe!

 • Sauté Pan - I use my Made In Sauté Pan in almost all of my One Pot/Orzo recipes.
 It's the perfect size to fit all of your ingredients and it's high-rimmed so it holds all of the liquid in the pan.